Don't get all excited, though, and jump to any crazy conclusions about HP resurrecting the TouchPad.

 .The announcement has led many to speculate that perhaps HP is having second thoughts about killing the TouchPad, and that it might get back into the tablet business after all.
 But, the TouchPad is not coming back--at least not from HP.
 The decision to crank out the last few tablets is probably much more pragmatic than that.

-report from DigiTimes Systems claims upstream suppliers are not happy about getting stuck with TouchPad component inventory.
+A report from DigiTimes Systems claims upstream suppliers are not happy about getting stuck with TouchPad component inventory.
 The story cites HP sources stating, "The suppliers are currently in negotiation with HP to find a solution for the component inventory, while HP Taiwan pointed out will maintain its promise to the partners."

 I imagine some executive level meetings looking at numbers related to the TouchPad, and someone pointing out that the company is already on the hook for cases, touchscreen displays, and other components.
 It seems to me that the decision to produce one more round of TouchPad tablets is because HP knows there is demand for the tablet at the $99 fire sale price, and it just makes more sense than taking a loss on unused tablet components.